-- Program actions, using the current limited and variable funding, are targeted at preserving the levee stability improvements achieved to date and minimizing the risk of future levee failure rather than achieving a set quantity of miles of levee that meet the PL84-99 Delta-specific standard.
+Program actions, using the current funding, are targeted at preserving the levee stability improvements achieved to date and minimizing the risk of future levee failure rather than achieving a set quantity of miles of levee that meet the PL84-99 Delta-specific standard.
 This approach of targeting the reduction of risk is the logical method of achieving the stated legislative intent to preserve the Delta as it exists while working toward the CBDA goal of reconstructing all Delta levees to a base level of protection.

-The program will continue with preservation and improvement on an incremental basis for as long as funding remains insufficient to pursue the longer-range program goals. - The local cost share required in the current program implementation is significantly different from the plan that was laid out in the 1999 Programmatic EIS/EIR Technical Appendix for the Levee System Integrity Program.
+• The local cost share required in the current program implementation is significantly different from the plan that was laid out in the 1999 Programmatic EIS/EIR Technical Appendix for the Levee System Integrity Program.
 Table 13 of that document shows the local share of construction costs was to be approximately 10%.
 Early planners recognized the financial limitations of the levee maintaining agencies and proposed achievable target contributions.
 Under the current program, the levee maintaining agencies are being asked to assume not less than 25% of the cost of construction and, with recent funding, most levee maintaining agencies have been paying more than 30% of the costs.
 This increase of local contribution has reduced participation on many islands to a "maintenance only" program.
 Further, the current Levee System Integrity Program budget is insufficient to accomplish CALFED base level protection.
 With funding at current levels and the local cost share remaining at 30% or greater, the program will not achieve the Stage 1 goals.

 - A subsidence control program remains an important goal.
 However, the contracting problems have delayed one ongoing study and threaten another.
-Optimistically, a set of best management practices remains several years in the future. - The Delta Levees Seismic Risk Analysis contract was signed and study commenced in October 2003.
+A set of best management practices remains several years in the future. - The Delta Levees Seismic Risk Analysis contract was signed and study commenced in October 2003.
 This study will develop a risk model for Delta levee failure and the associated risk to the Delta water export facility.
 The study will provide insight that could be used to assess funding priorities for the most important areas of the Delta to Statewide interests. - The Department of Water Resources continues with development of an emergency plan to refine and improve its emergency response capability.
 Emergency response and preparedness is an ongoing activity that must be sustained and strengthened to be effective.
+One part of preparedness is authorization to commit significant funding necessary to respond to emergency situation.
+The Department will pursue authorization to commit up to \$10 million, annually to respond to Delta emergencies.